Manure may smell, but as a source of fertility for your soil, it’s hard to beat. It’s also one of the best compost materials you can use.

 - Raw manure may lead to acid soil and an imbalance of nutrients, especially if repeatedly applied.

 So in theory, it’s usually better to use rotted manure.

-He puts a base of fresh manure down in late winter, and covers it with a layer of compost.
-As the fresh manure decomposes, it generates heat, which helps his plants grow.
+He puts a base of fresh manure down in late winter and covers it with a layer of compost.
+As the fresh manure decomposes, it generates heat, which helps plants grow.

 That’s not a new concept – as we’ll see later, ‘hotbeds’ have been popular since at least Victorian times, and probably longer.